 Especially considering the existence of outdoor theaters and black box theaters, it is obvious that a production, even one of high quality, can be done without the need for stage lighting.
 So why do we use it?
 Why does a director, usually having been given very limited funds, pay someone to design lighting for their plays?
 Obviously, it is more than mere visibility, for if that were the case a director might employ a common 60-watt bulb to illuminate her play.

 Lighting can accomplish many things within a production, and one of these accomplishments can be a setting of the proper mood.
 Not only can a lighting technician dim the lights at parts of the production which are supposed to be dark in mood and brighten them during lighter scenes, but he can even make the audience associate a certain mood with a certain color of light, accomplishing a kind of mass classical conditioning.
 If, for instance, the antagonist is always in scenes tinted blue, the audience will at some point associate blue with evil or suspense, adding an element to the production that may have not otherwise been there.
+If you ever get a theater seat too near to a lighting system you may end with a bad experience due the heat, check more about blaux portable ac.

 Also, theatre lighting can set time and place for an audience.
 This is especially true for existentialist and theater of the absurd pieces but remains true even for productions requiring highly technical and elaborate sets.
 The use of lighting extends beyond mere night and day, but can be used to accurately represent more subtle differences in lighting, such as firelight, lamplight, or even the light reflected from sources of water.
 Which will help create the right mood for that particular scene?